uvatoc/uvatoc.github.io/src/content/syllabus.md

-**Collaboration Policy:** We believe it is important for students to learn by thinking about problems on their own, so it is expected that each student studies the provided materials and attempts to solve the problems on their own, before discussing the problems with cohortmates at the cohort meeting.
-You are welcome to also discuss problems on the problem sets with students and others.
+**Collaboration Policy:** We believe it is important for students to learn by thinking about problems on their own, so it is expected that each student studies the provided materials and attempts to solve the problems on their own.
+After that, you are welcome to also discuss problems on the problem sets with students and others.

 Many problems in this course will be selected from problems used in previous courses, as well as well known problems.
 The goal of these